AdobeDocs/dynamic-media-classic.en/help/using/quick-start-template-basics.md

 A template can contain any number of image layers and text layers.
 You can convert a static file containing layers, such as a layered PSD file, into a template, and create templates in Adobe Dynamic Media Classic.
 You can create text layers in templates using fonts that you uploaded into Adobe Dynamic Media Classic.
 After you add text to a template, you can format it by changing its justification, its font, font size, and color.

 Using the Parameters page, you can convert any aspect of a template to an addressable parameter.
 In doing so, you can change which layered image to use or what text value to use in your template.
-Parameters are passed with the URL string, allowing you to change any parameter to dynamically customize the reply image generated from the Image Server.
+Parameters are passed with the URL string, allowing you to change any parameter so you can dynamically customize the reply image generated from the Image Server.

 See also [Template Basics](https://s7d5.scene7.com/s7viewers/html5/VideoViewer.html?videoserverurl=https://s7d5.scene7.com/is/content/&emailurl=https://s7d5.scene7.com/s7/emailFriend&serverUrl=https://s7d5.scene7.com/is/image/&config=Scene7SharedAssets/Universal_HTML5_Video&contenturl=https://s7d5.scene7.com/skins/&asset=S7tutorials/553_Template%20Basics_converted%20renamed_Dynamic%20Banners-AVS) training video.